AnyLog-co/documentation/Training/onboarding.md

     get databases
     ```

+## The remote CLI:
+    Connection via the REST protocol.
-* Commands can be issued on the remote CLI:
+    Most commands can be issued on the Remote CLI.
+    Examples:
     ```anylog
     get status
     get dictionary
     get databases
     ```

-* The Metadata
+## The Metadata

     Details are available in [Managing Metadata](../metadata%20management.md#managing-metadata)
     and [Blockchain Commands](../blockchain%20commands.md#blockchain-commands)